2017 Land of Luther Tour

 W. Robert Godfrey

-Dr. W. Robert Godfrey is president and professor of church history at Westminster Seminary California.
-He also serves as a Ligonier Ministries teaching fellow.
-He is also the featured teacher for the Ligonier six-part teaching series A Survey of Church History.
+Dr. W. Robert Godfrey is a Ligonier Ministries teaching fellow and president emeritus of Westminster Seminary California.
+He is the featured teacher for the Ligonier six-part teaching series A Survey of Church History.
 His many books include God’s Pattern for Creation, Reformation Sketches, An Unexpected Journey, and Learning to Love the Psalms.

 Dr. Steven J. Lawson is president and founder of OnePassion Ministries, a ministry designed to bring about a new reformation in the church.
 He is a Ligonier Ministries teaching fellow, director of the Doctor of Ministry program at The Master’s Seminary, and host of the Institute for Expository Preaching.
 He has written more than two dozen books, including The Passionate Preaching of Martyn Lloyd-Jones, The Evangelistic Zeal of George Whitefield, and John Knox: Fearless Faith.
 He is on Twitter @DrStevenJLawson.